Protein is the essential building block for muscle and knowing when to best take it to optimize performance is important.

 Best Time To Take Protein

-Much debate is had around this topic of when the best time to take a protein supplement is.
+There is a lot of debate around this topic of when the best time to take a protein supplement is.
 For muscle growth, in the window of 15-60 minutes after you finish working out is a reasonable time frame, but some studies have shown that up to two hours after your workout is also a reasonable window for adequate consumption (6).

 If you typically train in a fasted state, aim to take it as soon after a workout as you can.
 For those endurance athletes, taking protein during and after a workout can see improved performance and recovery, and resistance training athletes should consider taking right before or immediately after.